 Using CitizenShipper is easy and it’s free to review quotes.
 First, post your shipment with all of the information about your pets, any special needs and the distance you want them to travel.
 Then, you wait for a driver to contact you with a quote — most shipments receive quotes within minutes.
 Then, you can use our internal messaging system to negotiate details of the shipment before accepting a bid.
 Between reviews from previous customers, a robust About section and the messaging system, you’ll be able to get comfortable with their experience.

 So that’s the simplest answer to our initial question.
 How to ship animals to another state?
 You just find a reliable pet mover and get them to do it for you!

 Luckily, technology now lets us transcend distance!
 Before booking a driver, make sure to talk with him about updates from the road.
-They can send you images or videos at regular intervals, for example as they’re about to cross state lines.
+They can send you images or videos at regular intervals — for example, when they’re about to cross state lines.
 That way, you’ll be able to see how well your pet is doing or how the trip has been going.
-And this, we promise, does wonders for calming the nerves.

 We wish you a safe travel for you and your pet friend!

 CitizenShipper is a two-sided marketplace for hard-to-ship items such as dogs, cats, motorcycles, boats, cars, and more.
 CitizenShipper puts you in touch with experienced, background-verified, and user-rated transporters.
 A quality experience — quick, safe, and affordable!

 Yes I need a puppy s*** from North Carolina to Burlington Iowa and how much would it cost and how long would it take